Ed (TV series): Theme song

 The opening credits theme song for the majority of the show's run was "Next Year" by Foo Fighters, except during the entire second season when Clem Snide's "Moment in the Sun" was used.
 Season three reverted to "Next Year" in the United States, after resolving the "complicated business reasons" that prevented its use the previous year.
 "Moment in the Sun" continued to be used outside the U.S., although the end credits list "Next Year" as the opening theme.

 A framed Foo Fighters poster hung on the wall of Stuckeyville High School principal Molly Hudson's office.

 Reception

 Critical reception

-The first season of Ed was met by favorable reviews from critics.
-Review aggregator website Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gave the show a score of 86 out of 100 based on 32 reviews.
+The first season of Ed was met with favorable reviews from critics.
+On Rotten Tomatoes for the first season it had an approval rating of 83% based on reviews from 24 critics, with an average score of 8.80/10.
+The site's consensus states: Tom Cavanagh's Ed is ready to try a little tenderness in this sweet-natured romantic comedy that will leave most viewers with a giddy sugar high.
+Review aggregator website Metacritic, gave the show a score of 87 out of 100 based on 32 reviews.
 Writing for Entertainment Weekly, Ken Tucker described it as "the best new show of the season...possess[ing] all the bright romantic magic and tart humor of a first-rate screwball film comedy," with particular praise for the performances of Cavanagh and Bowen.

 Nielsen ratings

+Availability

+The series has never been released on DVD, nor has it been made available on any streaming services.
+According to series co-creator Rob Burnett, this is in part due to music rights and the show being co-owned by two studios, making it legally harder to get wide distribution.
+Co-creator Jon Beckerman added: "I had grown to believe that the powers that be didn't have the bandwidth or didn't think there was enough of a way to monetize it to really go for it."
+Burnett and Beckerman remain hopeful that the series will become available on streaming services in the future.